 Line 43.
-If there are applicable provisions under either the Code or Regulations to ensure that all nongualified bonds of this issue are remediated and the issuer has established written procedures to comply with such remedial provisions, check the box.
-For example, remedial provisions under Regulation section 1.142-2 apply to exempt facility bonds; Regulation section 1.144-2 applies section 1.142-2 to gualified small issue bonds; Regulation section 1.145-2 applies section 1.141-12 to qualified 501(c)(3) bonds; section 142(f)(2)(B) applies to bonds issued to finance facilities for the local furnishing of electric energy or gas.
+If there are applicable provisions under either the Code or Regulations to ensure that all nonqualified bonds of this issue are remediated and the issuer has established written procedures to comply with such remedial provisions, check the box.
+For example, remedial provisions under Regulations section 1.142-2 apply to exempt facility bonds; Regulations section 1.144-2 applies section 1.142-2 to qualified small issue bonds; Regulations section 1.145-2 applies section 1.141-12 to gualified 501(c)(3) bonds; and section 142(f)(2)(B) applies to bonds issued to finance facilities for the local furnishing of electric energy or gas.